Ngorongoro Crater

 Among these are the Big Five: elephants, buffaloes, rhinos, lions, and leopards.
 Additionally, visitors can see hippos, hyenas, warthogs, zebras, elands, gazelles, wildebeests, and more.
 This rich diversity makes the Ngorongoro Crater the best place in Tanzania to spot and observe the Big Five and other wild species easily.

-The Ngorongoro crater rim floor offers the best viewing and photographing opportunities in the Ngorongoro Conservation Area.
-Historically, the crater was a unique spot where humans and nature interacted more closely than anywhere else.
-Today, visitors can still see the settlements and cemeteries of the area’s earliest occupants.
+Ngorongoro Crater rim and floor offer some of the best viewing and photographing opportunities in the Ngorongoro Conservation Area.
+Historically, this crater was a unique site where humans and nature coexisted more closely than anywhere else.
+Today, visitors can still explore the settlements and cemeteries of the area’s earliest inhabitants, providing a fascinating glimpse into the past.

 Geologically, the Ngorongoro Crater was formed around 2.5 million years ago when a massive volcano, nearly the size of present-day Mt.
 Kilimanjaro, erupted and collapsed due to continuous tectonic activities and movements.
 Covering almost 260 square kilometres, the crater has a diameter of approximately 20 kilometres and collapsed to a depth of 610 meters, creating a massive volcanic caldera.